syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ### Working with words

-You can get the single word and its properties by using `TextWord` API.
+You can get the single word and its properties by using `TextWord`.
 Refer to the following code sample.

 {% tabs %}